alleyinteractive/alley-scripts/packages/eslint-config/README.md

 Alley's standard ESLint configuration, which includes support for React, React Hooks, and TypeScript.

 ## Background

-This package makes it easy to configure JavaScript linting for projects that might also include React and TypeScript.
-It handles dependency management and configuration for you, so you can include the package with a minimum of configuration and easily update it when new versions are released.
+This package leverages [Airbnb's ESLint config](https://www.npmjs.com/package/eslint-config-airbnb) and [Airbnb Typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript) along with Babel and Typescript ESLint parsers making it easy to configure JavaScript linting for projects that might also include React and TypeScript.

 ## Releases

 This package adheres to semantic versioning and is released on https://www.npmjs.com/.

 ### Use